Student Research Competition

 - Students in the Graduate Student Organizing Committee are ineligible to receive scholarship awards, but may enter their research posters to receive useful feedback on their work.

 Three students will be selected to present oral keynote lectures during the main symposium event.
-The talks will be 12 minutes in duration.
+The talks will be 5 minutes in duration and will be followed with a poster session.
 All three students selected will receive $250 scholarships.
 The other applicants whom were not selected to speak will automatically be entered into the poster presentation competition.

 Students signing-up for the oral presentation must submit an abstract.
 The abstract should be informative, meaning it will feature all of the elements of your research including results.
 The abstract should be 250 words or less.